 to try to make you move out

-It is also illegal for the landlord to purposely not pay his utility bills to get the service turned off.
+It is also illegal for the landlord to purposely not pay the utility bills to get the service turned off.
 You can sue the landlord if they shut off your utilities.
 If you win, the judge can award you up to $100 for each day that you had no utilities.
 Read My Landlord Shut Off My Utilities! to learn more.

 *If you live in a manufactured housing community and the landlord has not paid the water bill, read My Landlord Has Not Paid Their Water Bill.